bluetyson/ADnD1e-Random-Dungeon-Generator/README.md

 - Does dungeon accounting  - adds up treasure and some XP metrics and traps, wet monsters
     - Outputs this to a csv when run
 - Links to each level are at the bottom of each Dungeon Level html page
+- Keys are now just for the specific level
+- an example with lots of Chasms https://bluetyson.github.io/ADnD1e-Random-Dungeon-Generator/dungeon_4.html

 ```python
 Monster Total XP:71798